Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Caveman," Allison grinned at him, peeling her jeans off those long, long legs of hers...

 "Mm-hmm," Julian agreed, undoing Xiù’s jeans as well.
 Allison snorted, and gave him a hand by wriggling down alongside and under Xiù, who shut her eyes and licked her lips.
-They hadn’t had room to just… *explore* like this on the ship, and while months of being cooped up together had resulted in plenty of intimacy… It hadn’t been the same.
+They hadn’t had room to just... *explore* like this on the ship, and while months of being cooped up together had resulted in plenty of intimacy...
+It hadn’t been the same.
 They’d been sleeping in shifts, trying not to wake the sleeping one, building their love lives around the constant job of keeping a ship running.

 Julian had generally let the girls have their way with him.
 It was a role he usually liked to play anyway, he enjoyed it when they objectified him and it kept things harmless and light in the confined environs of the ship.
 Now, things were different: He was carrying a crackling charge of pent-up frustration and hostility aimed at the whole world, and sometimes a guy just needed to find a healthier outlet for that kind of intense energy.